Quick guide to the rules in the four UK countries (click to expand)

-The purpose of these guidelines is to enable all those responsible for producing stills and moving image shoots to take reasonable and practical steps to safeguard the health and safety of everyone attending a shoot in relation to COVID and to meet their obligations to do so under the Health and Safety at Work Act, and Government guidelines & regulations on COVID, including The Health Protection (Coronavirus, Restrictions) (England) Regulations 2020 (expiring 26 Sept 2020).
+The purpose of these guidelines is to enable all those responsible for producing stills and moving image production to take reasonable and practical steps to safeguard the health and safety of everyone attending a shoot in relation to COVID and to meet their obligations to do so under the Health and Safety at Work Act, and Government guidelines & regulations on COVID, including The Health Protection (Coronavirus, Restrictions) (England) (No. 3) Regulations 2020 (expiring 17 Jan 2021).

 Photographers, agents and production companies have a responsibility which they can meet by following these guidelines.
 In addition, everyone working on the production and attending it, has their own responsibilities in respect of COVID.
 They too can meet those by complying with these guidelines.
 They will be updated regularly in response to feedback on how they work in practice, new legislation and regulation, and the potential availability of practical, accurate on-set COVID testing.

 - GOVERNMENT GUIDELINES, MEDICAL INFORMATION, KEY PRINCIPLES

-3. SARS-CoV-2/COVID-19 HEALTH STATEMENT (to be shown to, or read to, all shoot attendees)
+- SARS-CoV-2/COVID-19 HEALTH STATEMENT (to be shown to, or read to, all shoot/production attendees)

 1.1 GOVERNMENT GUIDELINES & CONTEXT